gamepark/gamepark.github.io/docs/features/display-a-location.md

 :bulb: The `type` attribute for the location is optional here: by default the location type matching that locator will be applied.
 :bulb: If the locations does not depend on the context, you can use the `locations` or `location` fields as a shortcut.

-If the location has a parent item, you can either use the Locator (example above) to describe the locations, or you can use the parent item's material description:
+If the location has a parent item, you can either **use the Locator** (example above) to describe the locations, or you can **use the parent item's material description**:

+:warn: If you use the locator, the locations will exist on every item.
+Use `MaterialDescription.getLocations` (see below) to create the locations based on the item's argument.

 Here is an example with the locations from the board in [Expedition](https://github.com/gamepark/expedition/blob/main/app/src/material/BoardDescription.tsx):
 ```typescript jsx